Cystadane Side Effects

 Generic name: betaine

 Note: This document contains side effect information about betaine.
-Some of the dosage forms listed on this page may not apply to the brand name Cystadane.
+Some dosage forms listed on this page may not apply to the brand name Cystadane.

 Along with its needed effects, betaine (the active ingredient contained in Cystadane) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.